h-steffan/josh/README.md

 - perl
 - use cpan to install some perl libs as described in the head of gojosh.shl
 - install locally and remote rsync and scp if not available yet
-- establish a central hub which is reachable by any scp or rsync command
+- establish a central hub which is reachable by any scp or rsync command by all clients intended (I use a remote vm)
-- make sure all your clients can reach the hub passwordless by scp or rsync (google if this sounds difficult)
+- make sure all your clients can reach the hub passwordless (google if this sounds difficult)
-- create an user which could be used on allsystems, all clients and the hub
+- create an user which could be used on all systems, all clients and the hub
 - edit the .general conf file and add an IP address you can reach, delete my address, add your user
 - run gojosh.sh to sync the own directory where all this stuff is in
-- do some tests with file name like "Sat Dec 16 07:17:01 2017"
+- do some tests with file names like "Sat Dec 16 07:17:01 2017"
 - report bugs
 - help me ;-)